dphauth/Daniel.Hauth.project-1/README.md

 - Jump boxes fan in all incomming traffic to a single access point protecting your data center.
 Jump boxes also function as a single administrative point for the data centers behind them.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log data and system metrics.
-- Filebeat collects data logs from specific files or locations on remote machines.
+- Filebeat collects data logs from specified files or locations on the servers.
 - Metricbeats collects metric data from servers and the services operating within the servers.

 The configuration details of each machine may be found below.